 Solar stills are a great way to source water, and if you have the supplies, you can make one.
 First, remember that since you’ll be digging a hole, perform this activity at dusk or early dawn.

 Begin by digging a hole deep enough to hold your container.
 Next, take a tarp, or plastic bag, and cover the hole.
-Secure the covering using rocks, large logs, whatever you have to keep the plastic tight.
-Puncture a hole in the middle of the plastic, right above the containers opening. finally, place a small rock near the hole.
+Secure the covering using rocks, large logs, or whatever you have to keep the plastic tight.
+Puncture a hole in the middle of the plastic, right above the opening of the container.
+Finally, place a small rock near the hole.
 This creates a dip in the plastic.

 When the sun beats down on the earth, the dirt will begin to sweat.
 The water will condense on the underside of the plastic and drip into the container.